top of page

 Presentation details coming soon

-Our Dedicated Committee
+Our National Pain Rounds Committee

 Our National Pain Rounds Committee is made up of experienced healthcare professionals who strive to uphold and maintain the integrity of the Canadian Pain Society as dedicated volunteers.